msymeonides/Migrate3D/README.md

 ### Total Displacement:

-The square root of the sum of the squared difference between X, Y, and Z coordinates of each timepoint compared to timepoint 0 for that cell.
-Measures how far a cell has moved from its origin at any given timepoint.
+The square root of the sum of the squared difference between X, Y, and Z coordinates of each timepoint compared to timepoint 0 for that object.
+Measures how far an object has moved from its origin at any given timepoint.

 $$
 Total \ Displacement =\sqrt{(x_{t} - x_{t[0]})^{2} + (y_{t} - y_{t[0]})^{2} + (z_{t} - z_{t[0]})^{2}}